Get a Quote Order Now

 That usually means having your education and experience evaluated, passing a national exam, and completing a supervised internship.
 It might sound like a lot, but with the right guidance, it’s possible.
 Once licensed, you should be able to work in hospitals, clinics, schools, private practice, research, and more, depending on where your skills lead you.

-In this video, we’ll walk you through each step so you know what to expect.
+In this guide, we’ll walk you through each step so you know what to expect.
 We’ll also point you to helpful resources like credentialing agencies, licensing boards, and exam prep tools.
-You’ll find links to all the resources we mention in the video description, so be sure to check it out before you go.
 Now, let’s get started.

 You may be asking yourself if becoming a licensed dietitian or nutritionist in the U.S. is worth the effort.
 So, let’s take a closer look at the job market.